Syllogism

 — The minor term t is the subject of the conclusion.

-The premise containing the small term t is called the minor premise.
+The premise containing the minor term t is called the minor premise.

 — The middle term M connects the major and the minor terms, and consequently disappears in the conclusion, which is of the form < t is T >.

-The form of the syllogism varies according to the subject or predicate position of the middle term in the major and minor premise.
-There are four (maybe only three) possibilities, which constitute the four figures of the syllogism, S. Figures.
-For example, a syllogism where the middle term is subject in the major premise and predicate in the minor premise is a syllogism of the first figure:
+The form of the syllogism varies according to the position (subject or predicate) of the middle term in the major and minor premises.
+There are 4 possibilities, which form the 4 figures of the syllogism, see figures.
+For example, a syllogism in which the middle term is subject in the major premise and predicate in the minor premise is a syllogism of the first figure:

 Major Premise M – T man-reasonable